 Kathryn was miserable, loneliness eating away at her like a cancer.
-Tom and B'Elanna, even Harry and Tuvok encouraged her to join them off duty but she constantly declined, citing reports or tiredness as an excuse to avoid contact with anyone.
-She knew if she gave in, she would only have to sit and watch Chakotay move on and knew she wasn't strong enough for that.
-Day by day, all this ate away at her and she felt it was only a matter of time before there would be nothing left.
-She knew now without her friend to fall back on, she was nothing and she wondered when she had become so weak, so dependent on him and then like a sledge hammer striking it's mark, the reason for all this came to light.
+Tom and B'Elanna, even Harry and Tuvok, encouraged her to join them off duty but she constantly declined, citing reports or tiredness as an excuse to avoid contact with anyone.
+She knew if she gave in, she'd only have to sit and watch Chakotay move on and knew she wasn't strong enough for that.
+Day by day, all this ate away at her and she felt it was only a matter of time before there'd be nothing left.
+She knew now that without her friend to fall back on, she was nothing, and she wondered when she'd become so weak, so dependent on him, and then like a sledge hammer striking it's mark, the reason for all this came to light.
 She was in love with him and it was too late.

 Eventually the rest of the crew started to notice the change in their Captain and even the Doctor grew concerned for her.
 Kathryn saw their pity whenever she toured the ship and slowly reduced contact, delegating wherever possible.

-The longer it went on, the more Chakotay regretted his decision but what pride he felt he had been left with won over.
-At first, he had been convinced that Kathryn's behaviour was just another round of her game but as time wore on, he saw that she was no longer playing, that she really was deeply affected by the situation.
-He found it difficult to comprehend that the woman he had known, the strong Starfleet Captain, could be rendered weak by this.
+The longer it went on, the more Chakotay regretted his decision but what pride he felt he'd been left with won over.
+At first, he'd been convinced that Kathryn's behaviour was just another round of her game but as time wore on, he saw that she was no longer playing, that she really was deeply affected by the situation.
+He found it difficult to comprehend that the woman he'd known, the strong Starfleet Captain, could be rendered weak by this.

 It was B'Elanna who finally cornered him about the matter.
 As he sat in a quiet corner of the mess hall one evening, he suddenly looked up when a shadow fell across him.
 What he saw was one angry Klingon/Human with a lot on her mind.

-At her firm insistence, they went to his quarters where he found himself telling her everything, revealing all he had been keeping in over the last two months, even since his arrival on board and what he got in return was a mixture of anger and sympathy.
+At her firm insistence, they went to his quarters where he found himself telling her everything, revealing all he'd been keeping in over the last two months, even since his arrival on board and what he got in return was a mixture of anger and sympathy.

-"She feels closer to you than any of us, depends on you.
-You are probably the only one in her eyes who can give her what we can't and I don't mean a relationship but the kind of friendship none of us are able to provide, at least in her eyes.
+"She feels closer to you than any of us.
+She depends on you.
+You're probably the only one in her eyes who can give her what we can't and I don't mean a relationship but the kind of friendship none of us are able to provide, at least in her eyes.
 As next in command, she can discuss with you things she could never speak of with anyone else.
-Maybe Tuvok but there's hardly affection there and at the end of the day, I believe she needs that more than anything."
+Maybe Tuvok, but there's hardly affection there and at the end of the day, I believe she needs that more than anything."

 Chakotay's pain was written in every line on his face.
 The more he thought about it, he realized his friend was right, that no one could shoulder all that she had over so many years, that in the end, something would have to give and now without something or rather someone, namely himself, to rest against and lean on when needed, she was starting to crumble, the weight of it all bearing down on her.